shihuade/Python_Math_Visualizations/Zombie_Simulation/README.md

-# Zombie Outbreak in American!
+# Zombie Outbreak in America!

 ## About this script